 How many days it takes until you can harvest your lettuce depends on a couple of factors.
 First, it depends on what variety you’re growing.
 Loose leaf and bib lettuce can take anywhere for 45-55 days.
 Romain and take up to 85 days.

 The second factor has to do with preference.
 Growing indoors allows you to control the environment and extend your harvest.
 You can harvest when you’re ready to eat, let it grow back, then harvest it again.
+This is called the “cut and come again” method of lettuce harvesting.

 In my 2 ft. x 3 ft. ebb and flow garage system above, I was able to have a salad at about 3 weeks.
 You cut from a couple of plants one day, another couple the next, spacing out and extending your harvest.